 Once you have control over how you show up everyday, you will feel more control in the other areas of your life.

-On average, we have from 50,000-70,000 thoughts per day.
-Although it’s impossible to keep track of every single thought that crosses our mind, there is still an uncontrollable list that flows into our consciousness.
+On average, we have 50,000-70,000 thoughts per day.
+Although it’s impossible to keep track of every single thought that crosses our mind, there is still an uncontrollable list that flows into our consciousness, which can get in the way when you want to know how to get back on track.

 Brain dumping helps declutter the mind and is a chance to bring all those ideas and thoughts onto paper in order to get back on track.
 By relieving some of that space, you now have room to focus.

 Next time you’re feeling overwhelmed or feel that things are spinning out of control, take 15-20 minutes of brain dumping.
-This exercise isn’t supposed to have structure, but instead do it free flowingly and write everything that comes to mind.
+This exercise isn’t supposed to have structure.
+Instead, do it free flowingly, and write everything that comes to mind.

 4. Organize the Little Things